Gulf of Thailand Weather

 Andaman Sea Weather

-The weather in the Gulf of Thailand (east coast of Thailand.
-Koh Samui, Koh Phangan and Koh Tao) is quite different from the weather in the Andaman Sea (west coast of Thailand.
-Phuket, Krabi and Koh Lanta).
-There are different seasons depending on the region.
-Temperature ranges from 23°C to 32°C all year around in both Andaman Sea & Gulf of Thailand, but there are important differences in precipitation.
-Comparing the weather in Koh Samui with the weather in Phuket, average rainfall shows November is the rainiest month in Koh Samui.
-September in Phuket.
+The weather in the Gulf of Thailand (east coast of Thailand: Koh Samui, Koh Phangan and Koh Tao) is quite different from the weather in the Andaman Sea (west coast of Thailand: Phuket, Krabi and Koh Lanta).
+Although the temperature ranges from 23 °C to 32 °C all year around in both the Andaman Sea and the Gulf of Thailand, there are important differences in precipitation.
+The best time to visit Phuket and Krabi, is not necessarily the best time to visit Koh Samui.
+Comparing the weather in Koh Samui and Phuket, average rainfall shows November is the rainiest month in Koh Samui; September in Phuket.

 Check the graphs below comparing rainfall in different popular destinations in Thailand.
 The data is provided by the Thai Meteorological Department (2018).